gogins/cloud-5/BUILD.md

 my pieces.

 To this end, Strudel is included in this repository as a Git submodule.
 But,
-before actually building Strudel, this repository adds some of my code to Strudel.
+before actually building Strudel, this repository adds some of my own code to Strudel.

  1. csoundac.mjs is a module that creates a number of Patterns in Strudel that